Nonclassical states of light after high-harmonic generation in semiconductors: a Bloch-based perspective: Step-by-step derivation of the quantum optical description under the single-active electron approximation

 where in this expression: (1) to transition from the second to the third equality, we consider the diagonal nature of the $\hat{r}_{i,\text{tra}}$ elements with respect to the bands, and (2) to move from the third to the fourth equality, we utilize the relationship defined in Eq.~\eqref{Eq:intra:els}.
 Applying a similar analysis, we get the following for the remaining term in the commutator

 and combining Eqs.~\eqref{Eq:App:Mel:tra:I} and \eqref{Eq:App:Mel:tra:II}, we end up with

 The expressions we have found in Eqs.~\eqref{Eq:App:Eq:inter:curr} and \eqref{Eq:App:Eq:intra:curr} are directly linked to the inter- and intraband currents given in Eqs.~\eqref{Eq:inter:curr} and \eqref{Eq:intra:curr}.
 Specifically, the former corresponds to the time-dependent interband polarization while the second with the intraband current.
 However, the main difference between them is that the first ones have been computed under a noiseless scenario, while the second using the SBE formalism and introducing dephasing effects.
 In our numerical analysis, we take into account dephasing effects phenomenologically on the quantum optical state when computing $M_{m,l}^{(\text{ter})}$ and $M_{m,l}^{(\text{tra})}$, which we do by using the SBE approach.
+More specifically, we can express the $M^{(\text{ter})}_{v,v}$ and $M^{(\text{tra})}_{v,v}$ elements, which will play a fundamental influence in the equations below as

-We note that under the weak-coupling limit approximation between the quantum optical degrees of freedom and the time-dependent interband and intraband operators --which seems a reasonable assumption since $\text{g}(\omega_L)\ll 1$--, the results obtained in this work and the ones obtained by solving the corresponding Liouville equation should converge~\cite{wang_quantum_2021}, as in both cases we get that the final joint state of the electron and the electromagnetic field are decoupled.
+where the $n_m(\vb{K},t)$ and $\pi(\vb{K},t)$ are obtained by numerically solving Eqs.~\eqref{Eq:semic:pop} and \eqref{Eq:semic:coh} in the main text, with the dephasing time $T_2$ used as a parameter.
+It is a reasonable assumption to make a weak-coupling limit approximation between the quantum optical degrees of freedom and the time-dependent interband and intraband operators since $g(\omega_L) \ll 1$.
+We note that under this approximation, the results obtained in this work and the ones obtained by solving the corresponding Liouville equation should converge~\cite{wang_quantum_2021}, as in both cases we get that the final joint state of the electron and the electromagnetic field are decoupled.

 By introducing these expressions into Eq.~\eqref{Eq:App:Sch:Int} and explicitly distinguishing between projections onto the valence and conduction bands, we obtain

 Each of these differential equations have both a homogeneous and an inhomogeneous component.
 As a result, their solutions can be expressed as the sum of the solution to the corresponding homogeneous equation and a particular solution to the inhomogeneous one.
 Consequently, we will initially examine the homogeneous component, which is generally described by